 This brings me to the second question: What is driving inflation so high?
 Well, as I mentioned, rising commodity prices, especially for food and energy, have been the culprit.
-Indeed, so-called core inflation, which strips out food and energy prices, was only 1.5 percent in the first quarter and averaged only 0.9 percent over the past four quarters.
+Indeed, so-called core inflation, which strips out food and energy prices, was only 1.5% in the first quarter and averaged only 0.9% over the past four quarters.
 Now I know that core inflation has come under a lot of criticism.
 After all, people need to put food on the table and fill the tanks of their cars.
 I totally agree.
 It is the price of the entire household consumption basket of goods and services that we at the Fed care about in terms of our inflation goal, and that certainly includes food and energy.
 But, we find it useful to look at various measures of underlying inflation, including core inflation, to help us disentangle the various elements in the overall inflation picture.
-And statistical analysis shows that, over recent decades, measures of underlying inflation, such as core inflation, have been helpful in predicting the future course of overall inflation.
+And statistical analysis (Blinder and Reis 2005 and Rich and Steindel 2005) shows that, over recent decades, measures of underlying inflation, such as core inflation, have been helpful in predicting the future course of overall inflation.

 That brings us back to the question of why commodity prices have risen so much.
 Some commentators have suggested that the Fed itself has contributed to the run-up by keeping in place excessive monetary stimulus.
 According to this argument, the Fed's policy of very low interest rates and sizable securities holdings are fueling speculation in commodities.
 Economic theory teaches us that lower interest rates will boost asset prices, including commodity prices, all else equal.
-But it is unlikely that this effect can explain more than a very small portion of the huge increase in commodity prices that we have witnessed.
-Economists at the San Francisco
+But it is unlikely that this effect can explain more than a very small portion of the huge increase in commodity prices that we have witnessed (see Erceg, Guerrieri, and Kamin 2011 and Frankel and Rose 2009).
+Economists at the San Francisco Fed (Glick and Leduc 2011) recently looked at how commodity prices reacted when the Fed announced new policy actions to stimulate the economy.
+If Fed policies were responsible for the commodity price boom, then we should have seen those prices jump when the Fed announced more monetary stimulus.
+In fact, the researchers found that, if anything, commodity prices fell after new policy announcements and were not pushed higher by news about Fed policy.
+So, I don't see any convincing evidence that monetary policy has played a significant role in the huge surge in commodity prices.